aircury/terms-of-service/cookie-policy.md

 browse from one page to another.

 They are common practice with almost all professional websites, to improve your experience and deliver a page tailored to you.
-On this page, we describes what information they gather, how we use it and why we sometimes need to store these cookies.
+On this page, we describe what information they gather, how we use it and why we sometimes need to store these cookies.

 For more information on cookies see the [Wikipedia article on HTTP Cookies][1], the [Cookies page by the Information